 Cardiff University Ageing Science and Older People Network (CASciOPe)

-CASciOPe is a multi-disciplinary research network, spanning most Schools in Cardiff University.
+CASciOPe is a multi-disciplinary research network, spanning many Academic Schools across the University.
 It fosters collaboration, dialogue, engagement and innovation, including over the understanding of ageing itself.
-Its membership is drawn from across the disciplines, including Biomedicine, Life Sciences, Social Sciences, Health Studies and Nursing, Dentistry and Optometry, City & Regional Planning, Psychology, Engineering, the Arts and Humanities.
-It acts as a vehicle to facilitate and coordinate cross-School applications to major multi-disciplinary research funders, such as Lifelong Health and Wellbeing.
+It acts as a vehicle to facilitate and coordinate cross-school applications to major multi-disciplinary research funders, such as Lifelong Health and Wellbeing.

 It is this paradox and tension that is at the heart of the network - we want to find ways to venerate ageing and older people, while celebrating how science and medicine can support all of us to have an engaged and participative life as we age.